 If you or your Group have more information or photos to add to our archives, please scroll down the page and complete the form.

-Although Barnet Borough Scout District was only formed in 2008, there has been Scouting in the area since 1908.
+Although Barnet Borough Scout District was only formed in 2008, Scouting begun here 100 years earlier.

 There were three Districts that came together to form Barnet Borough District: Barnet; Hendon & Edgware; and Finchley, Friern Barnet & Golders Green.